-Sensory Processing Difficulties in Adopted and Foster Children
+Sensory Processing Difficulties in Adopted Children

 Sensory processing difficulties affect a child's ability to process, interpret and respond to sensory stimulation.
 Sensory processing abilities utilize the brain and central nervous system.
 The senses include: